Common themes in Shona sculpture from Zimbabwe

 She also has a strong caring role, as she must take care of not only her husband but also his parents (a role that continues until their deaths) and his younger siblings and the children of any of his brothers also living in the same household.

-So Muroora is the perfect African woman - beautiful, fertile, respectful and caring.
-Don't forget that the vast majority of sculptors are men, and their idea of the perfect woman may not be what modern Zimbabwean women aspire to!
+So Muroora is the perfect African woman – beautiful, fertile, respectful, caring, hardworking and uncomplaining.
+Don’t forget that the vast majority of sculptors are men, and their idea of the perfect woman may not be what modern Zimbabwean women aspire to!

 As time passes, a young wife has children, which increases her status within the household.
-Interestingly, though, it is only when her children have their first child and she becomes a grandparent, that a woman gains her highest level of respect within society.
-Her friends and relatives will be delighted that they can finally call her 'Ambuya'.
+Interestingly, though, it is only when one of her daughters has their first child and she becomes a grandparent, that a woman gains her highest level of respect within society.
+Her friends and relatives will be delighted that they can finally call her ‘Ambuya’ and thereby show the proper respect due in accordance with her age and life experience.

 Ambuya is also a term of respect used by the younger generation to older women (as it is presumed they are grandparents).